bespinian/blog/content/posts/vault-migration/index.md

 ### 9. Step down leader pod

-Once all follower pods have been migrated, the leader must step down so it can restart and apply the new seal configuration.
+Once all follower pods have been migrated, the leader must step down so it can restart and apply the new seal configuration.\
+Note that we use the migration token of the _old_ Vault instance here, since that is the token stored in the restored snapshot.

 - Step down the leader pod